What is Social Comparison Theory and how does it affect our everyday thinking?

 Next time you feel yourself becoming envious of someone else's accomplishments, remind yourself of all the things you are grateful for in your own life by looking through your journal.
 Once you become aware of all that you are grateful for and what’s good in your life, you’ll be far less vulnerable to comparison and envy.

-You might share traits with other people, but remember that you are your own person, with your own experiences, thoughts, tastes, and strengths.
+You might share traits with others, but remember that you are your own person, with your own experiences, thoughts, tastes, and strengths.
 Therefore, it's important to define what success looks like for you and be proud of your accomplishments.
 Start by creating a six-month plan with goals and objectives, then work on achieving these at your own pace.
 Never invalidate your successes and always remember, the more you celebrate your life, the more there is in life to celebrate.

 Finally, as a golden rule, I often try to communicate that if comparison is how you evaluate your own sense of self-worth, you will always lose.